A Script is a text file containing lines of commands that

 clicking the Run button in the Advanced Sorts, Filters, and Modifiers window

-In each case, you will be prompted to select a file containing the script you wish to run;script filename extensions can be either .txt or .scp.
 When you direct DXKeeper to run a script it determines whether that script will modify your log; if so, it offers to create a backup copy of your log (highly recommended!).
-DXKeeper then executes each of the script's commands in sequence, and records each executed command in a script log file with an indication as to its success or failure.
+DXKeeper then executes each of the script's commands in sequence, displaying them in a Script Progress window.
+Each executed command is recorded in a script log file with an indication as to its success or failure; when script execution is complete, DXKeeper displays the script log file.

 The script log file is created in